cyle/spacegame-client/README.md

 - Proper textures / models.
 - Mine-able/pick-up-able objects and trading.
 - Different ships, weapons, engines, etc.
-- Multiplayer via socket.io.
 - Travel to other areas after purchasing a hyperdrive.
-- Game server that runs the civs, economy, trading, the galaxy, subspace travel.
+- Game server that runs the civs, economy, combat, trading, the galaxy, subspace travel.